Aaron98990/ways-of-the-game/misconduct.md

 >
 > - delaying the restart of play by their team
 >
-> - dissent by word or action including:
+> - dissent by word or action
 >
->   - throwing/kicking drinks bottles or other objects
->
->   - action(s) which show(s) a clear lack of respect for the match official(s) e.g. sarcastic clapping
 >
 > Sent off:
 >